Parting is Such Sweet Terror: How to Eliminate the Fear of Firing

 2. Adopt a progressive discipline policy that has, at least, steps of verbal warning, written warning, and termination.
 If employees know the steps by reading the handbook, then they will know what to expect for common performance issues.
 But make sure that you retain discretion to skip steps in case of serious infractions by employees.

-3. Use performance improvement plans.
+3. Use Performance Improvement Plans.
 A PIP provides clarity and places an employee on notice that he faces termination if he fails to follow the plan during its term.
 The employee will either improve or decide to find employment elsewhere.

 4. Document everything.
-Follow the adage, "If it's not written down, it didn't happen."
+Follow the adage: "If it's not written down, it didn't happen."
 This includes verbal warnings, which may seem contradictory, but it's not.
 A written warning is written down, shared with the employee, and signed by the employee.
 A verbal warning should be a conversation with the employee that is expressly communicated to the employee as a verbal warning.
 Afterwards, document the conversation, including the parties present, and place it in the employee's file.

 5. Be frank and truthful when evaluating employees or documenting issues.
 All too often I'll receive a call from a client who is incensed and adamant that a certain employee must be fired; yet when we pull the most recent performance evaluation, she will have been rated "meets expectations" for the relevant performance areas.
 Or we will pull a written warning and the description will not describe a severe or serious issue.